CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

 *
   **sharing_objects - Can share objects with all groups in system**

   Implies the access to the list of all group names, but without access to the membership information and management features.
-Allow to share object with arbitrary group in MWDB.
+Allows to share object with arbitrary group in MWDB.

 *
   **adding_tags - Can add tags**

   Allows to tag objects.
-This feature is disabled by default, as you may want to have only tags from automated analysis.
+This feature is disabled by default, as you may want to have only tags from automated analyses.

 *
   **removing_tags - Can remove tags**